pratikab/Compiler-C-to-X86/README.md

 # CS335: Compiler Design
-Creating a c compiler for x86 machines in python
+Creating a C compiler for x86 machines in python

 Requirements
 ------------